The chat service uses the standard protocol Jabber/XMPP and support TLS on standard ports (5222 or 5223).

 When you configure the client, make sure TLS (or SSL) is enabled.
 Enter the user name and the domain of the machine.

 If NethServer is also the DNS server of the network, the client should automatically find the server’s address through special pre-configured DNS records.
 Otherwise, specify the server address in the advanced options.

 With TLS capabilities, strictly configured servers or clients could reject connections with your Ejabberd server

 if the SSL/TLS certificate doesn’t match the domain name.

 Also, the certificate should contain two sub-domains

-This certificate can be obtained for free with Let’s Encrypt (see Server certificate).
+This certificate can be obtained for free with Let’s Encrypt (see Certificates).